motebus/ultrabook/Ultranet Apps/jBuilder User Guide.md

 <img src="https://i.imgur.com/CUizWx7.png" width=550 height=400>

 4. Assign a title to the video.
 (This title will only be visible in jBuilder Dock Builder)
 5. Enter the Youtube video URL to the `Url` Field.
+Various Youtube URL formats are all accepted, such as https://www.youtube.com/watch?v=VIDEOID or https://youtu.be/VIDEOID. <br> However, please note that functions such as specific start/end time in the URL will not be available.
+Any link such as https://www.youtube.com/watch?v=VIDEOID&t=TIMESTAMP or https://www.youtube.com/watch?v=VIDEOID&list=PlaylistID etc. will simply be shown on the jBoard as https://www.youtube.com/watch?v=VIDEOID. <br> If you wish to include a playlist (that will autoplay by default), use the link for the complete playlist, e.g. https://www.youtube.com/playlist?list=PlaylistID.
 6. Leave the `Use thumbnail` checkbox as the default setting, or unselect the checkbox and use the `Icon Url` field to replace the video thumbnail with an image of your choice.
 7. Repeat steps 3-6 as many times as desired.
 8. Hit Confirm after you are done.